seraphgrid/TENKA_OVERKILL/README.md

     C-c C-z lets you open a shell.
     C-c C-Z lets you open a shell facing a specific directory.
     C-c C-l lets you reload tenka without closing it.
-    C-c x lets you open a terminal with a command running, optionally in a directory you specify.
-Terminator W.
+    C-c x lets you open a terminal with a command running. [dir] being left as is changes nothing.

 -- INSERT MODE --